 Settle in, prepare for the start of the curriculum and get to know your classmates, our team and the city of Hamburg.
 To ensure a smooth start into the program, Bucerius Law School has devised a complete and versatile two-week orientation program.
 We strongly recommend you to participate, as the program includes:

-- preparatory courses in law and/or mathematics to prepare for the curriculum,
+- preparatory courses in management and law to prepare for the curriculum,

 - a Meet & Greet with alumni to network and share experiences,